8 Days of Christmas (song)

 "8 Days of Christmas" is a song recorded by American girl group Destiny's Child for their Christmas album of the same title (2001).
-Written by group members Beyoncé and Kelly Rowland along with Errol McCalla, Jr., who handled its production, it is a Christmas-themed song with heavy R&B and dance pop elements.
+Written by group members Beyoncé and Kelly Rowland along with Errol McCalla Jr., who handled its production, it is a Christmas-themed song with heavy R&B and dance pop elements.

-The song was first released in November 2000 on the reissue of the group's second studio album The Writing's on the Wall (1999) and the US maxi CD single for their song "Independent Women Part I" (2000), before being released as the lead single from 8 Days of Christmas on December 16, 2001, by Columbia Records.
+"8 Days of Christmas" was first included on the November 2000 reissue of Destiny's Child's second studio album The Writing's on the Wall (1999) and the US maxi CD single for their song "Independent Women Part I" (2000), before being released as the lead single from 8 Days of Christmas in October 2001, by Columbia Records.

-Writing and production
+Background

-"8 Days of Christmas" is based on "The Twelve Days of Christmas".
-Knowles stated during its video premiere at 106 & Park in 2001: "Actually, we wrote the song two years ago, when we went in the studio to do some Christmas something.
+"8 Days of Christmas" was written by Destiny's Child band members Beyoncé Knowles and Kelly Rowland along with Errol "Poppi" McCalla, Jr., while production was helmed by Knowles, her father Mathew and McCalla.
+The song contains re-sung lyrics from the traditional Christmas carol "The Twelve Days of Christmas" as well as replayed element from "Jingle Bells" as written by James Pierpont.
+Knowles stated during its video premiere at the BET countdown format 106 & Park in 2001: "Actually, we wrote the song two years ago, when we went in the studio to do some Christmas something.
 That's what started the idea of doing a Christmas album."

+Critical reception

+"8 Days of Christmas" received generally favorable reviews from music critics, although it has been reevaluated in the decades since its release.

+Jordyn Beazley of The Guardian wrote that even if "It was released 20 years ago" the meaning of the song "has only got better with age".
+Raffy Ermac of Pride Magazine described it as " a fun, sexy spin on "The Twelve Days of Christmas" in which "instead of true love giving you useless things, [...]
+Beyoncé, Kelly, and Michelle are getting showered with gifts."
+Maura Johnston of Vulture wrote that the song "shows off Destiny’s Child innovative approach to pop-R&B", praising the "dizzying pre-chorus and jubilant refrain to the original’s day-by-day rundown" and the "collective prowess on a fluttering bridge".